30 great campsites

 There's a swimming pool, restaurant, golf course and canoe and tube rental on site, plus volleyball and basketball courts.

-In Lanesboro, the municipal Sylvan Park campground is very popular; it's on the edge of downtown and next to the community center, where showers are $1.
+In Lanesboro, the municipal Sylvan Park campground is very popular; it's on the edge of downtown and next to the community center, where there are showers.

 But the Riverview campground just across Parkway Avenue is flatter and less-known; sites are on the edge of the river and have a beautiful view of the town over the dam.
 Both campgrounds are first-come, first-served.